 During the night I had got up and turned the gas central heating on, just on a low setting as I was feeling a bit cool.
 This morning all became clear.
 There was ice on the outside of our two roof vents and the large curved roof window at the front of the vehicle.
 The windscreen internally was ringing wet.
 Never mind, it meant we had a good supply of hot water with which to scrub up.

 We were keen to get back on the road again and reach our destination.
 Being Sunday the road was fairly quiet and we were able to enjoy the views during the periods when we were not hampered by heavy mist, presumably as a result of the lovely sunshine in a clear blue sky burning off the dampness.

 True to form the 'Snooper' satnav was proving to be a nuisance.
 Its screen has frozen on a number of occasions on this trip, the last one causing us to miss our turning on to the toll road at Sagunt, near Valencia which was to take us close to Benicassim.
 After some choice words I rebooted it whilst still driving and got us back on track.

-As we approached Benicassim we seemed to have two options, firstly to find somewhere to park the motorhome for twenty-four hours until we could book in on our expected date, or go straight to the campsite and see if they could fix us up.
+As we approached Benicassim we seemed to have two options, firstly to find somewhere to park the motorhome for twenty-four hours until we could book in on our expected date, or go straight to the campsite and see if they could accept us early.
 This we did and we now sit on a temporary pitch without electricity as it didn't seem worth the hassle to get them to connect us for just one night.

 We have already chosen our pitch for the duration of our stay starting tomorrow.
 They are really quite busy and so we weren't spoilt for choice.
 There is currently a UK motorhome on the pitch we're after, and it's due to leave sometime tomorrow.
 Once they've gone, we're straight in there.
 It will be nice to get sorted and settled.